venice1200/TapClock/TapClock/README.md

     const float zwaitposmax = 90;

 How to get the time shown:
-* Wake up the system by shaking watch
+* Wake up the system by shaking the WatchX
-* Rotate watch to the first position (clockface can’t be seen)
+* Rotate Arm/WatcX forward to the first position (clockface can’t be seen)
-* Rotate watch tp the second position (clockface can be seen)
+* Rotate Arm/WatcX backward to the second position (clockface can be seen)

 Now the time should be shown.
-If you don’t do this within the clocktime the system goes back to sleep.
+If you don’t do this within the "Clocktime" the system goes back to sleep.

 The Stats Menu can be used to show the needed angle values.

-Time Menu
+Setup Menu (Time Menu)
 * If Clock is shown ULB opens the Menu for setting the time.
-* URB and LRB Button move the “>” Cursor Up and Down (Rotating Cursor)
+* URB and LRB Button moving the “>” Cursor Up and Down (Rotating Cursor)
-* Pick a value to modify with ULB, the Menu Entry will be inverted and values can be changed with URB/LRB, confirm with ULB
+* Pick a value to modify with ULB, the Menu Entry will be inverted and values can be changed with URB/LRB, confirm change with ULB
-* Select Exit or Save and confirm with ULB to Save the time values to the RTC or Exit without saving
+* Select Exit or Save and confirm with ULB to Save the changed values to the WatchX or Exit without saving

 Stats Site
 * If Clock is shown URB opens the Stats Window showing…